Shrines and cultural destinations

-Situated in Provence, this sanctuary includes two highly holy places: the grotto where Mary-Magdelene spent the last 30 years of her life and the basilica where her remains were unearthed.
+Situated in Provence, this Sanctuary includes two highly holy places: the grotto where Mary-Magdelene spent the last 30 years of her life and the basilica where her remains were unearthed.
 First witness to the Resurrection of Christ, Mary-Magdelene came to France by boat to preach the Christian faith.
-She decided to stay in Sainte-Baume to repent in the dark and damp cave, helping those who came to her.
+She decided to stay in La Sainte-Baume to repent in a grotto, helping those who came to her.
 Her remains were exhumed in 1279 where the basilica Saint-Maximin now stands.

 At the foothills of the Vosges mountain range, the story of Our Lady of Thierenbach started in the 12th century.
-A young noble man, thinking he was dying, offered to give all his possessions to the Virgin Mary in exchange for his life.
-His health improved, he became a monk and urged the clergy to build a priory there for the Holy Virgin to perform miracles.
+A young noble man, thinking he was dying, offered to give all his possessions to the Blessed Virgin Mary in exchange for his life.
+His health improved, he became a monk and urged the clergy to build a priory there for Our Lady to perform miracles.
 Built in the Austrian Baroque style, the priory was destroyed on several occasions but every time, it was erected again.